jundalisay/spblist/content/en/research/poincare/science/chapter-03c.md

 The number of geometries compatible with these premisses will be limited.
 I may even add that if n is given, a superior limit can be assigned to p.

-If, therefore, the possibility of the movement is granted, we can only invent a finite and even a rather restricted number of three-science and hypothesis dimensional geometries.
+If, therefore, the possibility of the movement is granted, we can only invent a finite and even a rather restricted number of three-  dimensional geometries.

 ## Riemann’s Geometrie